gitmachtl/cardano-related-stuff/cardano-signer/README.md

 ## Tool to sign data with a Cardano-Secret-Key // verify data with a Cardano-Public-Key

 This tool can **sign** any hexdata with a provided normal or extended secret key.
-There is also support to sign a **CIP-8** compatible payload.
+There is also support to sign a **CIP-8** conform payload.
 The signing output is a signature in hex format and also the public key of the provided secret key for verification.<br>
 The tool can also **verify** a signature for any hexdata together with a provided public key.
 The verification output is true(exitcode=0) or false(exitcode=1).